Kevin Colson

 Kevin Colson (28 August 1937 – 18 April 2018) was an Australian stage, film and television actor.
-He is known for playing Sir George Dillingham in the musical Aspects of Love, for which he received a Tony nomination, and Cliff in the original London production of Cabaret opposite Judi Dench.
+He is known for playing Sir George Dillingham in the musical Aspects of Love, for which he received a Tony Award nomination, and Cliff in the original London production of Cabaret opposite Judi Dench.

 Colson was a television presenter and stage actor in Sydney before moving to London.
 He left acting for 16 years from 1969, but returned to the stage in 1985.

 Career

 Early career

 Colson began his career as a television announcer on a religious program on Sundays, and then became the Seven Network station compère and hosted Room for Two in 1959.
 His first theatre role was as a rancher in The Pleasure of His Company at the Theatre Royal in 1960, and he had a part in The Glass Menagerie for the Elizabethan Theatre Trust in Sydney in 1961.
 He starred in French musical Irma La Douce with Judy Bruce from May 1961 as her young boyfriend.
 It was his first professional musical role, having previously played straight theatre roles.
 In October 1962, he starred as the hero in Carnival at Her Majesty's Theatre, and in 1963 he played the juvenile lead in Noël Coward's Sail Away at Her Majesty's Theatre; Coward oversaw the rehearsals.
-In 1964, appearances with the Union Theatre Repertory Company – later the Melbourne Theatre Company – were his Hamlet, Nick in Who's Afraid of Virginia Woolf?, in the Australian premiere of the Arthur Miller play After the Fall and a role in And The Big Men Fly as the hero's neighbour.
+In 1964, appearances with the Union Theatre Repertory Company – later the Melbourne Theatre Company – were his Hamlet, Nick in Who's Afraid of Virginia Woolf?, in the Australian premiere of the Arthur Miller play After the Fall and a role in And the Big Men Fly as the hero's neighbour.